opencv/opencv/doc/tutorials/core/basic_linear_transform/basic_linear_transform.rst

 In this tutorial you will learn how to:

+.. container:: enumeratevisibleitemswithsquare

-* Access pixel values
+   + Access pixel values

-* Initialize a matrix with zeros
+   + Initialize a matrix with zeros

-* Learn what :saturate_cast:`saturate_cast <>` does and why it is useful
+   + Learn what :saturate_cast:`saturate_cast <>` does and why it is useful

-* Get some cool info about pixel transformations
+   + Get some cool info about pixel transformations

 Cool Theory
 =================